 #7.
 Catch the broken waves.

-While you are doing this, never turn your back on the waves since it can seriously injure you.
+While you are doing this, never turn your back on the waves since they can seriously injure you.
 Face the waves while waiting for the perfect one.

 Practice this technique in shallow waters.
 If you can do it at least half of the time, then you will be ready to pull through the bigger waves.